 Avoiding Distractions

-During the interview, it’s essential to minimize distractions and focus your attention solely on the conversation at hand.
-Avoid checking your phone, fidgeting with objects, or allowing your mind to wander.
+During the interview, minimizing distractions and focusing solely on the conversation is essential.
+Avoid checking your phone, fidgeting with objects, or letting your mind wander.
+For example, if your phone vibrates or rings during the interview, resist the urge to glance at it.
+Instead, silence your phone beforehand and maintain eye contact with the interviewer.
 Maintaining attentive and engaged behavior demonstrates respect for the interviewer and your commitment to the opportunity.
+Ensure your interview environment is quiet and free of interruptions.
+This helps you maintain concentration and shows your seriousness about the job.

 Refraining from Interrupting